Ivan-Montes/desire-mgmt/README.md

 - Microservice ms-products with its own PostgreSQL database
 - Cloud config server
 - Microservice ms-orders with private PostgreSQL database
-- Feign Communications between microservices ms-products and ms-orders
+- Feign Communications between microservices ms-products and ms-orders with resilience4j circuit breaker
+- Microservice ms-customer with a exclusive PostgreSQL database
-- Add circuit breaker with resilience4j
+- Feign Communications between microservices ms-customer and ms-orders with resilience4j circuit breaker

 ## Table of contents